Back Pain From Acid Reflux? Here Are 6 Exercises That Can Help

 Many causes for this increase in cases may be linked to a rise in unhealthy food choices, alcohol consumption, smoking, and limited exercise (3).
 There’s also the stress factor: GERD symptoms can be exacerbated by stress (4).
 On average, Americans are 20% more stressed than their peers around the world, so maybe it’s not such a surprise that we’re experiencing GERD at such high rates (5).

 It doesn’t stop at heartburn.
 While that trademark symptom is well-known, many people with GERD report experiencing other painful symptoms, like back pain.
 Is this directly caused by GERD, and if so, how do we treat it?
-I went to Dr. Chad Walding, Doctor of Physical Therapy and Co-Founder of NativePath, for answers.
+I went to Dr. Chad Walding, Doctor of Physical Therapy for answers.

 Can Acid Reflux Cause Back Pain?